-Under this severance plan, a "Change of Control" shall mean any of the following events:
+Under this severance plan, a "Change in Control" shall mean any of the following events:

-- the acquisition by any individual, entity or group, other than HSNi, of beneficial ownership of equity securities of HSNi representing more than 50% of the voting power of the then outstanding equity securities of HSNi entitled to vote generally in the election of directors; - · incumbent directors cease for any reason to constitute at least a majority of the Board; - consummation of a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of HSNi, the purchase of assets or stock of another entity, or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (i) more than 50% of the Resulting Voting Power shall reside in outstanding voting securities retained by our shareholders, and (ii) at least a majority of the members of the board of directors (or equivalent governing body, if applicable) of the entity resulting from such Business Combination were incumbent directors at the time of the initial agreement, or action of the Board, providing for such Business Combination; or - · approval by our shareholders of a complete liquidation or dissolution of HSNi.
+- the acquisition by any individual, entity or group, other than HSNi, of beneficial ownership of equity securities of HSNi representing more than 50% of the voting power of the then outstanding equity securities of HSNi entitled to vote generally in the election of directors; - incumbent directors cease for any reason to constitute at least a majority of the Board; - consummation of a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of HSNi, the purchase of assets or stock of another entity, or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (i) more than 50% of the Resulting Voting Power shall reside in outstanding voting securities retained by our shareholders, and (ii) at least a majority of the members of the board of directors (or equivalent governing body, if applicable) of the entity resulting from such Business Combination were incumbent directors at the time of the initial agreement, or action of the Board, providing for such Business Combination; or - approval by our shareholders of a complete liquidation or dissolution of HSNi.

-The amounts payable upon termination are all subject to the execution of a general release and to compliance with confidentiality, non-compete, non-solicitation of employees and non-solicitation of customer covenants set forth in the relevant employment agreements.
-Salary continuation payments will be offset by the amount of any compensation earned by an executive from other employment during the severance payment period.
+The amounts payable upon termination are all subject to the execution of a general release and to compliance with confidentiality, non-compete, non-solicitation of employees and non-solicitation of customer covenants set forth in any agreement to which the Executive is a party.
+Salary continuation payments will generally be offset by the amount of any compensation earned by an executive from other employment during the severance payment period except after a Change in Control.